Safe glass tubing is used to protect switches from accidental activation or as tell-tales that there may have been a fault.

 Protect your emergency equipment with Safe Glass tubing or break glass solutions.
 Please

-for a sample, more information or to discuss your project.
+contact us for a sample, more information or to discuss your project.